msteffan/fundamentals/01_know_your_computer/01_text_intro.md

 _Aside: What if you imagine an action that there isn't a command for?
 In this case, you can create your own "commands" or scripts that will achieve what you want.
-Look up 'shell scripting'._
+This is called 'shell scripting'._

-> Developers sacrifice the ease and intuitive nature of a GUI for greater power
-> and flexibility of actions of a command line interface.
+> Developers sacrifice the ease and intuitive nature of a GUI for greater power, efficiency, and flexibility of the actions they can perform in a command line interface.

 The most common **Command Line Interface** (CLI) found on MacOS and Linux machines is "Terminal".